 As I pulled up to Lumley Castle, at around 5pm I was amazed at how beautiful it was in the evening.
 It was dark, but the castle and pathways were all lit up.
 It was truly beautiful.
 Upon arrival, I was greeted by the receptionist and taken to my room.
 My bags were carried for me as we wandered to the top floor.
 Straight away the service was impeccable and I felt welcomed and comfortable instantly.

 I think I was most excited to see what the room looked like, it’s the easiest part to get wrong in a hotel.
-I had high expectations for Lumley Castle, I expected royal and grand.
+The last hotel room I stayed in was like something from a horror film.
+I won’t name names, but it was generally dirty and had an infestation of ants, which I noticed as soon as I walked in.
+Although the hotel apologised and got straight on the phone to a Commercial Pest Control Services business, it’s fair to say I left pretty smartish.
+You’d think after that experience I wouldn’t be expecting much, but I had high expectations for Lumley Castle.
+I expected royal and grand.
 My expectations were met and succeeded, the bedroom was breathtaking.
 Everything from the wallpaper to the soaps in the bathroom are perfect.
 Being in this room was like stepping back in time (minus the hairdryer and you know, the telephone).
+And no ants!

 Filled with period features, and keeping to their roots, my room was filled with gorgeous furniture and a beautiful washbowl for your face, complete with mirror.
 (At least I think that’s what it is?).
 Our room really did have it all.
 High ceilings, a beautiful bathroom and a bed that was hard to pull myself out of.
 If someone told me I could stay in there all day, I would.
 In fact, if I could eat food in that bed, I probably wouldn’t have moved all weekend.
 There were a few events on at the Castle and Hotel while we were there, one right next to our room actually.
 I mean RIGHT next to it.
 I was completely surprised to find that once we shut our door, we couldn’t hear anything, only the faintest sound of Robbie Williams’ ‘Angels’.